Enter your zip to

 • Grab bars and non-slip floors included

 The shower often uses a curtain, though there are some models that can use clear acrylic walls as the shower surround.
 You may have to custom-build your walk-in tub shower combo, depending on your needs and the tub brand you choose.
-Your contractor will also need to consider the configuration of your bathroom and what you want the shower and tub combination to look like in order to give you an exact price.
+Your contractor will also need to consider the configuration of your bathroom and what you want the shower and tub combination to look like to give you an exact price.

 All things considered, the cost of these combo units can run from $3,300 to $8,500 on average.

-4. Wheelchair Accessible Walk-in Tubs
+4. Wheelchair Accessible

 • Best for: Any person who uses a wheelchair.

-Wheelchair accessible walk-in tubs, also known as roll-in tubs, offer safer bathtub access for those in wheelchairs.
+Wheelchair-accessible walk-in tubs, also known as roll-in tubs, offer safer bathtub access for those in wheelchairs.
 The entryway of the tub is wide enough and flat enough to allow for a standard wheelchair to easily roll into the bath.
-These tubs also have wider outward facing doors and lower tub seats.
-This works well for those who use a wheelchair designed for the shower, or those who can transfer from a wheelchair to a shower bench.
+These tubs also have wider outward-facing doors and lower tub seats.
+This works well for those who use a wheelchair designed for the shower or those who can transfer from a wheelchair to a shower bench.

 Wheelchair Accessible Walk-in Tubs